 - It helps to push data to GPU.

-How to fix Rats!
-WebGL hit a snag” error in Chrome
+How to Fix Rats!
+WebGL hit a snag Error in Google Chrome

 Once the Rats!
 WebGL hit a snag” error in Chrome occurred then it will keep on showing again and again.
 Also, the website that required WebGL will not open and will keep on loading.
 Therefore, follow the given fixes to resolve this plight: